debbiect246/recipe-app/README.md

 Features
 In this section, you should go over the different parts of your project, and describe each in a sentence or so.

-Existing Features
+1. User logs in or needs to register.
+2. Once logged in user is able to view all the recipes on the database.
+3. By clicking on each of the breakfast, lunch or dinner pictures, the user is able to look at just the subset of recipes selected.
+4. The user can then use the search recipe button to find a particular recipe by typing in Existing Features
 Feature 1 - allows users X to achieve Y, by having them fill out Z ...